We examine XJ40’s turbulent conception and ask, was this the last Jaguar?

 Edwardes had become increasingly frustrated with the almost daily deterioration in Jaguar’s fortunes, believing Knight was too focused upon XJ40 to the detriment of the business.
 But Jaguar’s MD lacked the managerial experience to handle the multiple crises facing the company, much of which lay outside his control.

 Negotiations between Egan and Edwardes continued through the spring of 1980.
 Egan demanded full control.
-Sir Michael hedged his bets, offering only as much autonomy as could be earned, but also on the table was the prospect of XJ40 – seen as Jaguar’s lifeline.
+Sir Michael hedged his bets, offering only as much autonomy as could be earned, but also on the table was the prospect of XJ40 – now viewed as Jaguar’s lifeline.

 While the scorpion dance continued, XJ40 edged towards some highly significant milestones.
 Jaguar’s styling team (now reporting directly to Jim Randle) continued refining 1978/9’s styling theme and having rejected the four-light proposal, the alternative six-light variant was favoured to go forward to BL for approval.
 The overall execution was crisper and more contemporary, but the low roofline and sloping tail were a clear homage to the previous car.